 Lazarus Church began as a vision to reach the Spring/Woodlands area with the message of Jesus.
 Pastor Mark & Laura Pulliam (along with sons Flint & Wade) heard this vision and couldn't wait to get started.
 That was in 2018.

 By late 2019, over a dozen individuals were commissioned by their supporting congregations to join this new mission start.
 In January 2020, Lazarus Church was born.
-And if the year so far has taught us anything, it's that even a pandemic can't stop God from doing great things!
+And if this journey so far has taught us anything, it's that even a pandemic can't stop God from doing great things.

 Three 3:16's summarize our beliefs

 How we learn what we believe: 2 Timothy 3:16 - “All Scripture [the whole Bible] is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness…”

 The Person in whom we believe: John 3:16 - “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

 What we do with what we believe: 1 John 3:16 - “We know what real love is because Jesus gave up his life for us.
 So we also ought to give up our lives for our brothers and sisters.”

 Grace Alone.
 Faith Alone.
 God’s Word Alone.